 The Keep Texas Beautiful staff is here to help you!
 Get to know a little about each of us and our responsibilities at KTB.

 Suzanne Kho joined KTB in January 2016.
 As executive director, she oversees board development, contract and grant administration, fundraising, finance and organizational planning.
 She has over 25 years of experience in the nonprofit sector and has held leadership positions at EarthShare of Texas, Beyond Batten Disease Foundation, LIVESTRONG Foundation, the Pew Charitable Trusts and the University of Pennsylvania.
 She holds an MSEd from the University of Pennsylvania and an AB from Vassar College.
+Suzanne loves spending time outdoors and can often be found birding, hiking or rowing.

 Sara Nichols joined KTB in December 2017.
 As program director, she supports community affiliate members, executes KTB and KAB programs and works to grow strategic statewide partnerships.
 Prior to joining KTB, Sara spent more than six years with the State of Texas Alliance for Recycling (STAR), most recently as their Executive Director.
 Sara holds a BA from the University of Houston and has a background in communications, programs management and nonprofit leadership.
 When not working, she loves to travel and spend time outdoors hiking and camping.